vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/heimdall.md

 ---
-title: "Heimdall"
+title: "MITRE Heimdall"
 weight: 5
 description: >
-  How to use and install MITRE's Heimdall Server
+  How to install and use MITRE's Heimdall Server
 ---
 [MITRE's Heimdall Server](https://github.com/mitre/heimdall2) allows you to visualize, store, and compare scan results from various security tools.

 ## Prerequisites